-This Excel Tutorial demonstrates how to use the Excel TREND Function in Excel to calculate y-values based on a trendline, with formula examples.
+This tutorial demonstrates how to use the Excel TREND Function in Excel to calculate y-values based on a trendline.

 The TREND Function Calculates Y values based on a trendline for given X values.
 The trendline is calculated Using the least squares method based on two data series.

 To use the TREND Excel Worksheet Function, select a cell and type:

 known_y’s – An array of known Y values.

 known_x’s – An array of known X values.

 new_x’s – An array of new X values that you want TREND to return corresponding Y values for.